Database Specialist (156)

 Discuss data cleansing; ETL and data synchronization strategies; data warehouse design/implementation, including star and snowflake schemas; and the creation of business intelligence (BI) solutions.
 Work collaboratively to implement a functional data warehouse from start to finish, including design implementation, ETL and a self-service BI solution.

-Prerequisites: (156-102 with a minimum grade of C and 156-110 with a minimum grade of C)
+Prerequisites: (156-102 with a minimum grade of C and 156-110 with a minimum grade of C) and 156-107 with a minimum grade of C

 See sections of this course